weaviate/weaviate-io/developers/weaviate/api/rest/classification.md

   - The target property should be a reference property to another class.

 :::caution Adding property to the schema
 Note that `knn` classification requires the target property to be included in the schema before importing the data.
-If you want to add a property to the schema after importing data, you will need to [re-import the data](../data-ingestion/import.md#re-importing-data).
+If you want to add a property to the schema after importing data, you will need to re-import the data).
 :::

 If `text2vec-contextionary` is enabled, contextual classification can also be used.